dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps-troubleshooting-tips.rst

 Why should I migrate my existing workflows to use GitHub Apps and a .dockstore.yml?
 ----------------------------------------------------------------------------------------
-Installing our Dockstore GitHub App onto your GitHub repository or organization will automatically sync your workflow on Dockstore whenever code is pushed to GitHub.
+Installing our Dockstore GitHub App onto your GitHub repository or organization will automatically sync your workflow/tool on Dockstore whenever code is pushed to GitHub.
 This means less manual work for workflow developers, and less waiting for content to update.

 This requires the addition of a .dockstore.yml file to your repository on GitHub.
-This file contains workflow information such as workflow path, test parameter paths, etc. that Dockstore will use to setup the corresponding workflow on Dockstore.
-Branches that do not have a .dockstore.yml file will not be synchronized.
+This file contains information that Dockstore will use to setup the corresponding workflow/tool entry on Dockstore.
+Branches that do not have a .dockstore.yml file, or that are filtered out via the filter feature, will not be synchronized.

 You can read more about it at :doc:`/getting-started/github-apps/github-apps`.